cdktf/cdktf-provider-googlebeta/docs/googleNetworkConnectivityInternalRange.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.34.1/docs/resources/google_network_connectivity_internal_range#id GoogleNetworkConnectivityInternalRange#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.35.0/docs/resources/google_network_connectivity_internal_range#id GoogleNetworkConnectivityInternalRange#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `immutable`<sup>Optional</sup> <a name="immutable" id="@cdktf/provider-google-beta.googleNetworkConnectivityInternalRange.GoogleNetworkConnectivityInternalRange.Initializer.parameter.immutable"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Immutable ranges cannot have their fields modified, except for labels and description.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.35.0/docs/resources/google_network_connectivity_internal_range#immutable GoogleNetworkConnectivityInternalRange#immutable}

 ---